eliiza/imbalanced-data/README.md

 This repository is an auxiliary to my medium blog post on handling imbalanced datasets.
 The data used for this repository is sourced with gratitude from Daniel Perico's Kaggle entry [earthquakes](https://www.kaggle.com/danielpe/earthquakes).
+The key idea behind this collection is to provide an even playing field to compare a variety of methods to address imabalance - feel free to plug in your own dataset and have a play with the options of the algorithms!
+It should be fairly easy to change what you need or copy paste to have more comparable elements.

+If you think I've missed an important algorithm or method, please let me know.

 ## Installation and requirements